-In January 2019, the federal Health Resources & Services Administration used the term “loneliness epidemic” to describe the situation among older people, saying 43% of seniors reported feeling lonely on a regular basis.1
+In January 2019, the federal Health Resources & Services Administration used the term “loneliness epidemic” to describe the situation among older people, saying 43% of seniors reported feeling lonely on a regular basis.2

-What’s more, this loss in social support can literally make us sick.
-The same federal agency cited research showing loneliness as “more dangerous than obesity and as damaging to health as smoking 15 cigarettes a day.”2 In 2016, an analysis of studies from around the world found that a lack of social interaction is associated with an increased risk of heart disease and stroke.3
+What’s more, this loss in social support may make us sick.
+The same federal agency cited research showing loneliness as “more dangerous than obesity and as damaging to health as smoking 15 cigarettes a day.”3 In 2016, an analysis of studies from around the world found that a lack of social interaction is associated with an increased risk of heart disease and stroke.4

 So that’s the bad news.
 The good news is that there are many ways to combat loneliness.
-While no single method works for everyone, here are a few ideas:
+While no single method works for everyone, here are a few ideas according to researchers:

 - Maintain your existing relationships as best you can.
 Keep in touch with the people you care about.
-When you run into an old friend who says, “We ought to get together and have lunch,” follow up.
+Video calls are a good way to “see” friends.
+When an old friend says, “We ought to get together and have lunch,” follow up.
 Have that lunch.

 - See if there’s a neighborhood organization in your community.
 You can mingle with neighbors.
 Maybe the group has a potluck supper.